launchdarkly/js-core/packages/shared/akamai-edgeworker-sdk/README.md

 # LaunchDarkly Akamai Edgeworker SDK

-> This library is a beta version and should not be considered ready for production use while this message is visible.

 This project contains Typescript classes and interfaces that are applicable to Akamai's edge SDKs.

 ## Contributing